L3Harris Technologies (NYSE:LHX) Shares Gap Up After Better-Than-Expected Earnings

-L3Harris Technologies, Inc. (NYSE:LHX – Get Rating) gapped up prior to trading on Friday following a stronger than expected earnings report.
+L3Harris Technologies, Inc. (NYSE:LHX – Get Rating) gapped up before the market opened on Friday following a stronger than expected earnings report.
 The stock had previously closed at $196.54, but opened at $205.00.
-L3Harris Technologies shares last traded at $209.73, with a volume of 302,152 shares.
+L3Harris Technologies shares last traded at $209.73, with a volume of 302,152 shares changing hands.

-The company reported $3.27 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $3.21 by $0.06.
-L3Harris Technologies had a return on equity of 13.13% and a net margin of 6.22%.
-The company had revenue of $4.58 billion during the quarter, compared to analysts’ expectations of $4.36 billion.
-During the same period last year, the business earned $3.30 earnings per share.
-The business’s revenue was up 5.2% on a year-over-year basis.
+The company reported $3.27 earnings per share for the quarter, beating analysts’ consensus estimates of $3.21 by $0.06.
+L3Harris Technologies had a net margin of 6.22% and a return on equity of 13.13%.
+The business had revenue of $4.58 billion for the quarter, compared to analyst estimates of $4.36 billion.
+During the same period last year, the business earned $3.30 EPS.
+The company’s revenue was up 5.2% on a year-over-year basis.

-Several equities analysts have recently issued reports on the company.
-Robert W. Baird lowered L3Harris Technologies from an “outperform” rating to a “neutral” rating and decreased their target price for the stock from $290.00 to $241.00 in a research report on Monday, December 19th.
-Argus cut L3Harris Technologies from a “buy” rating to a “hold” rating in a research note on Thursday, November 10th.
-Citigroup initiated coverage on L3Harris Technologies in a research note on Thursday, December 8th.
-They set a “neutral” rating and a $250.00 price objective on the stock.
-Cowen dropped their price objective on L3Harris Technologies from $260.00 to $240.00 and set an “outperform” rating on the stock in a research note on Thursday, January 12th.
-Finally, Wells Fargo & Company decreased their target price on L3Harris Technologies from $260.00 to $219.00 and set an “equal weight” rating on the stock in a report on Wednesday, January 11th.
-Eight investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
-Based on data from MarketBeat, the company currently has an average rating of “Hold” and an average target price of $261.14.
+A number of research analysts recently commented on LHX shares.
+StockNews.com started coverage on shares of L3Harris Technologies in a research report on Wednesday, October 12th.
+They issued a “buy” rating on the stock.
+TheStreet downgraded shares of L3Harris Technologies from a “b-” rating to a “c+” rating in a research report on Tuesday, November 22nd.
+Morgan Stanley raised shares of L3Harris Technologies from an “equal weight” rating to an “overweight” rating and raised their price objective for the stock from $263.00 to $278.00 in a research report on Thursday, December 15th.
+Argus downgraded shares of L3Harris Technologies from a “buy” rating to a “hold” rating in a research report on Thursday, November 10th.
+Finally, Truist Financial raised their price objective on shares of L3Harris Technologies from $258.00 to $264.00 in a research report on Monday, January 9th.
+Eight equities research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
+According to MarketBeat, the company currently has an average rating of “Hold” and a consensus price target of $261.14.

 L3Harris Technologies Company Profile